What it does

 Four legs better than one

-Brennan took over three years ago and recognised that while Norman Broadbent was a great brand, executive search was becoming increasingly commoditised and competitive.
+Brennan took over four years ago and recognised that while Norman Broadbent was a great brand, executive search was becoming increasingly commoditised and competitive.

 He looked at how audit firms had diversified into consultancy and other services and applied a similar logic.